Back to Everyday accounts

 • copies of photo identification for each solicitor/administrator/executor with the letter.

-Step 4: We’ll confirm the finalisation of accounts and/or services, and release the funds
+Step 3: We’ll finalise the accounts and release the funds

-At this stage, provided all the criteria has been met, we’ll close off the deceased customer’s accounts and/or services, and release any funds via a direct credit to an account nominated by the administrator/executor and/or the deceased’s solicitor.
+At this stage, provided all the criteria has been met, we’ll close off the person’s accounts and/or services.
+We’ll release any funds via a direct credit to an account nominated by the administrator/executor, or the person’s solicitor.

 We’ll also give the solicitor/administrator/executor a letter with the details of the finalised accounts and/or services.